 8. Rowenta – Travel Iron

 The Rowenta First Class offers high performance for such a compact appliance.
 This is ideal for students, young bachelors who don’t do much ironing but want to stay wrinkle free.
 If you travel, it’s also the perfect size to simply throw in your travel bag, plus its dual voltage capabilities mean you can use it anywhere in the world.
 It’s light body makes it extremely easy to use.
 Full Review

 - Perfect for people who only iron occasionally

 - Vertical steaming capabilities

 - Ideal for ironing only a few items at a time

 The Sunbeam Steam Master is lightweight steam iron with stainless steel soleplate that has a retractable cord and a mirror-like design.
 We were quite excited to use this iron, but unfortunately, it was quite a disappointment.
-It is overall poorly made with thin plastic casing and flimsy buttons.
+It is overall poorly made with a thin plastic casing and flimsy buttons.
 Even the highly reflective casing is very thin and “plasticky” It also has a limited number of steam holes.
 Our recommendation would be to spend a little more and to get better value for your money.
 Full Review

 - Retractable cord

 - Poor build quality